flyconnectome/flywire_annotations/README.md

 This repository contains systematic neuron annotations and other data products for the `783` public release of the FlyWire female adult fly brain (FAFB) connectome.

-The initial set of annotations was reported in Schlegel _et al._ ["Whole-brain annotation and multi-connectome cell typing of Drosophila", Nature (2024)](https://doi-org.ezp.lib.cam.ac.uk/10.1038/s41586-024-07686-5) and has been updated and extended in Berg _et al._ (_in prep_).
+The initial set of annotations was reported in Schlegel _et al._ ["Whole-brain annotation and multi-connectome cell typing of Drosophila", Nature (2024)](https://doi-org.ezp.lib.cam.ac.uk/10.1038/s41586-024-07686-5).
+We have since integrated the optic lobe annotations from Matsliah _et al._ ["Neuronal parts list and wiring diagram for a visual system", Nature (2024)](https://www.nature.com/articles/s41586-024-07981-1)].
+With [Berg _et al._, bioRxiv (2025)](https://www.biorxiv.org/content/10.1101/2025.10.09.680999v1) we added/extended a lot of annotations based
+on cross-validation with the Janelia MaleCNS connectome.

 Annotations collated here are used by the [fafbseg-py](https://fafbseg-py.readthedocs.io/) Python and the [fafbseg](https://natverse.org/fafbseg/) R package to enable programmatic analysis of the FlyWire dataset.